 The Summit Mine has been under care and maintenance since 2014.
 Achieving the benefits of the Summit Acquisition depends in part on successfully supporting the respective growth initiatives and operations of the Summit Assets in a timely and efficient manner, as well as the Corporation's ability to realize the anticipated growth opportunities associated with the completion of the Summit Acquisition.
 This process will require the dedication of management's effort, time and resources which may divert management's focus and resources from other strategic opportunities and from operational matters during this process.
 These decisions and the completion of the Summit Acquisition will present challenges to management and special risks pertaining to possible unanticipated liabilities, unanticipated costs, and the potential loss of key employees.
+Further, there is no certainty the Corporation will be able to retain mining contractors to operate the Summit Mine and failure to retain such services will require management to dedicate additional effort, time and resources.
 This process may result in the loss and the disruption of ongoing business and customer and employee relationships that may adversely affect the Corporation's ability to achieve the anticipated benefits of the Summit Acquisition, and as a result of these factors, it is possible that the anticipated benefits of the Summit Acquisition will not be realized as anticipated.